This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child away from loud noises to help prevent more hearing loss.
 This includes fireworks, loud music, motorcycles, and power tools.

-- Face your child when you speak to him.
-When you are in a group setting, have your child sit in a location where he can clearly see the faces of the people who are speaking.
+- Face your child when you speak to him or her.
+When you are in a group setting, have your child sit where he or she can clearly see the faces of the people who are speaking.
 Ask people not to speak loudly or shout when they speak to your child.
 People should speak using their usual tone and volume.

 - Keep all appointments with your child's healthcare providers.
-Your child's hearing loss may change as he grows, so he will need regular appointments to check for changes.
+Your child's hearing loss may change as he or she grows, so he or she will need regular appointments to check for changes.

 Follow up with your child's healthcare provider as directed: